Phonics and Reading

 Reading For Pleasure

 Children in EYFS and Year 1 will take home a sharing book alongside their decodable book.
-This is a book they cannot read on their own, but rather should be read to be a parent or carer.
-Once pupils are fluent readers, usually by Key Stage 2, they will independently choose their own reading books from the class or school library.
+This is a book they cannot read on their own, but rather should be read to by a parent or carer.
+Once pupils are fluent readers, usually by Key Stage 2, they will independently choose their own reading books from the class and school library.

-Every class in our school has an inviting book corner that encourages a love a reading.
+Every classroom in our school features an inviting book corner designed to inspire a love a reading.
 Books are carefully selected and displayed to entice the children to read.

 All children have regular opportunities to engage with a wide range of Reading for Pleasure events: book fairs, author visits, etc. We run an annual ‘Book Week’ which coincides with World Book Day in March.